skylight-hq/skylight.digital/_projects/agile_delivery_services_marketplace.md

     </li>

     <li>
-      Inspired several federal and state &amp; local agencies (for example, Department of Homeland Security, Environmental Protection Agency, State of California, and State of Mississippi) to create a similar marketplace
+      Inspired several federal and state & local agencies (for example, Department of Homeland Security, Environmental Protection Agency, State of California, and State of Mississippi) to create a similar marketplace
     </li>